Appendix H: Restricted-Use Databases

 NCES Restricted-use Databases

-National Center for Education Statistics survey data cover educational assessment from the
+Institute of Education Sciences data cover educational data from the

 of the welfare of education in the nation, tracking individuals through their educational

 program and assessing the well-being of education within the United States.